kevinctofel/excellent_stream/src/posts/How-many-towels-does-one-person-need.md

 Mine is far thinner, takes up much less space and dries me off just the same.
 Does it feel as luxurious?
 Definitely not.
 It does the job as a functional item without any discomfort, though.

 Calling it a towel is even a stretch because it's effectively a microfiber chamios.
 Only instead of being made to dry off a car, it's for drying off a person.
-Addmittedly, it felt weird to use after a shower at first.
+Admittedly, it felt weird to use after a shower at first.
 Within a week, it was the new normal for me.

 Maybe using a traditional, towel brings you joy after every shower or bath.
 There's nothing wrong that.
 I don't get that feeling of joy though.
 So anything that can dry me off is more than good enough for me.